 This language is the official language of the states in the western region of India.

-Major states were the Marathi language is predominantly spoken are Maharashtra, Goa, Daman and Diu, Dadra and Nagar Haveli.
+Major states where the Marathi language is predominantly spoken are Maharashtra, Goa, Daman and Diu, Dadra, and Nagar Haveli.

 The language has about 42 different versions as you move from state to state in the west.

 5. Tamil (Speakers – 61 Million)

 Stemming from yet the Dravidian civilization is the language Tamil, the fifth most spoken language in the second most populous nation in the world.

 Tamil-speaking people represent about 6% of the population of India.

 Areas where the language holds sway include Kerala, Puducherry, Tamil Nadu, Andaman, and the Islands of Nicobar.

 This language is also the official language of Singapore and Sri Lanka.